SmSka2021/ArtHome/README.md

-# Author of this project is Sviatlana Matskevich
+# This is my design for decktop and mobile version

 `` https://t.me/frontend_developer_SmS ``